reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

 date: 2021-05-31 00:00:00 +1100
 modified: 2021-05-31 00:00:00 +1100
 author: mmr
-excerpt: "In this article we will look at configuring a Spring Boot Application to use AWS ElastiCache for Redis using Spring Cloud AWS"
+excerpt: "In this article, we will look at configuring a Spring Boot Application to use AWS ElastiCache for Redis using Spring Cloud AWS"
 image:
  auto: 0090-404
 ---

 ElastiCache is a fully managed caching service available in AWS Cloud.